Treaty of Potsdam (1805): Treaty and aftermath

 The Treaty of Potsdam was signed on 3 November 1805 between Alexander I of the Russian Empire and Frederick William III of Prussia.
 In front of Queen Luise, the treaty was signed near the tombs of Frederick II and Frederick William I at the Garrison Church in Potsdam.
 In the treaty, Prussia agreed to mediate negotiations between the French Empire and Russia in exchange for British subsidies.
 If the attempt at mediation failed, Prussia agreed to raise an 80,000-man army and join the war on the side of the Third Coalition.
 The treaty was ratified on 15 November.

 Historian Michael Broers argues that Fredrick William was reluctant to join the coalition, as was relatively pro-French Christian von Haugwitz, the foreign minister of Prussia.
 Alexander I was supported by statesman Karl August von Hardenberg.
-In the weeks after the signing of the treaty, the Prussian capital saw rising anti-French sentiment, let by Hardenberg.
+In the weeks after the signing of the treaty, the Prussian capital saw rising anti-French sentiment, led by Hardenberg.
 To begin negotiations, Prussia sent Haugwitz to Napoleon's headquarters in Austria.
 After his departure, anti-French feelings rose further.
 While Haugwitz was travelling, Napoleon decisively won the Battle of Austerlitz against Austria and Russia on 2 December 1805, effectively ending the war, and 'destroying' the treaty.
 The treaty was superseded by the Treaty of Schönbrunn signed between Prussia and France on 15 December.
 After Napoleon created the Confederation of the Rhine, Prussia declared war on the French Empire in October 1806, starting the War of the Fourth Coalition.

 Historian Andrew Roberts wrote that "rarely has a treaty ... been more swiftly overtaken by events."